Internally very good; cloth slightly dulled at spine with minor rubbing to corners, some darkening to spine label.

 Gallup A8b.

 First edition, first impression.
 8vo.
-Original blue cloth.
+Original brown cloth.
 Dust-jacket, priced 10s6d.

 Children's Books